Imagine that you have these inputs...

 So what really just happened there?

-When you add a Married Pair, Hexawise will constrain the first value chosen against all the other values in the parameter of the second value chosen.
-In the example above, creating a married pair of 'Do Not Add Hotel' and 'Hotel Chain Preference' = 'Not Applicable' means you are really invalidating these options:
+When you add a Bound Constraint, Hexawise will constrain the first value chosen against all the other values in the parameter of the second value chosen.
+In the example above, creating a bound constraint of 'Do Not Add Hotel' and 'Hotel Chain Preference' = 'Not Applicable' means you are really invalidating these options:

 - 'Do Not Add a Hotel' with 'Hotel Chain Preference = Marriott' (this combination will never appear).